 NCHRP guide for Public Transportation Pandemic Planning and Response

 There are many helpful checklists towards the end of the report that can provide a starting point for agencies to help you develop your response plans if you don’t already have them in place.

-Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19), February 2020.
+Guidance for Businesses and Employers Responding to Coronavirus Disease 2019 (COVID-19)

 Cases in the United States

 This page is updated regularly at noon Mondays through Fridays.
 Numbers close out at 4 p.m. the day before reporting.

 FDOT and CUTR have developed a guidance document that agencies should review if designing and...

 CTAA Develops Single Source for COVID-19 Safety Protocols